At Churchfields we strive to nurture every child, and provide firm foundations for our children to become confident, independent learners.

 We are committed to ensuring that all pupils receive a minimum of two hours of PE per week, delivered by well-trained and enthusiastic teachers.
 The Sport Premium funding is allowing us to create a sustainable improvement in teacher confidence, as well as a new curriculum based on developing children’s physical skills.
 Regular staff training opportunities are provided for teachers to keep them abreast of new initiatives.

-We have started to run an annual Sports/Healthy School Week, which has included a sponsored event (resulting in a visit from an Olympic athlete), skipping training, alternative sports from an external provider, cycling, KS1 multi-skills festival and Sports Day (including competitive races for KS1 and KS2).
+We run an annual Sports/Healthy School Week, which has included a sponsored event (resulting in a visit from an Olympic athlete), skipping training, alternative sports from an external provider, cycling, KS1 multi-skills festival and Sports Day (including competitive races for KS1 and KS2).
 Alongside this, children were taught about healthy eating and advice to lead a healthy lifestyle.

 Teachers and external providers provide a wide range of after-school sports clubs, both for team and individual sports.
 Churchfields has a great record in local sports competitions and events in Wiltshire.
 This could not have been achieved without the support and commitment of parents, which is always appreciated.